pydata/pydata-cookbook/papers/scipy/scipy.rst

 FIR filter frequency response
 -----------------------------

-The function ``scipy.signal.freqz`` computes the frequency response of a FIR filter (and, more generally, an IIR filter represented by the coefficients of the numerator and denominator of the transfer function).
+The function ``scipy.signal.freqz`` computes the frequency response of a linear filter represented as a transfer function.
+This class of filters includes FIR filters, where the representation of the numerator of the transfer function is the array of taps and the denominator is the scalar :math:`a_{_0} = 1`.

 As an example, we'll compute the frequency response of a uniformly weighted moving average.
 For a moving average of length :math:`n`,